Agar1204/NutritionDaily/README.md

 # Personal Nutrition App

-A React-based nutrition tracking app for monitoring daily food intake and nutritional goals.
+A React-based nutrition tracking app for monitoring daily food intake and nutritional data.

 ## What it does

-Currently tracks daily food intake with nutrition data.
-Users can log in and search for foods, add them to their daily log, and view calculated daily summary totals for calories, protein, carbs, and fats.
+Users can create accounts and log in to track their daily food intake with nutrition data.
+They can search for foods from a comprehensive database, log them to their daily diary, and view calculated daily summary totals for calories, protein, carbs, and fats.
+The app provides a simple, clean interface for understanding your daily nutritional intake.

+## Key Features

+- **User authentication** with secure account creation and login
+- **Food search** via Nutritionix API with comprehensive database
+- **Daily logging** with portion tracking
+- **Real-time calculations** showing daily summary totals
+- **Nutrient tracking** for calories, protein, carbs, and fats
+- **Data persistence** with Firebase Firestore

 ## Tech Stack

 - **React** with Vite
 - **Firebase** (Auth + Firestore)
 - **Nutritionix API** for food data
+- **React Context** for state management

 ## Current Status

 ✅ **Phase 1 Complete (MVP)**
-- User authentication
+- User authentication system
-- Food search via Nutritionix API
+- Food search and database integration
-- Daily food logging with calculated summary totals
+- Daily food logging with portions
-- Basic nutrient totals
+- Real-time nutrient calculations

 🚧 **Coming Next**
-- Goal setting and progress tracking
+- Goal setting and progress tracking (Phase 2)
-- Historical data view
-- Better UI/UX (Phase 2)
 - Recipe builder and meal suggestions (Phase 3)

 ## Setup